Taking Money Out of a Partnership

-Three common ways to take money out of a partnership are:
+There are three common ways to take money out of a partnership:

 You can even use a combination of the above allocation methods.

-The partnership agreement may stipulate that an unequal percentage of profits is to be distributed to a partner regardless of the amount of his/her capital contribution.
+The partnership agreement may stipulate that an unequal percentage of profits is to be distributed to a partner regardless of the amount of his capital contribution.